neurobionics/robot-ci/README.md

 | `SMTP_PASSWORD` | Password for the email account that will send notifications, default to our app password |

 #### Optional: Configuring SMTP

+Skip this unless you want to use your own email account.

-If you prefer to use your own gmal account to send email notification with the IP address of your robot instead of using the default opensourceleg@gmail.com account, you can configure your own Gmail account to work with SMTP (Simple Mail Transfer Protocol).
+If you prefer to use your own gmail account to send email notification with the IP address of your robot instead of using the default opensourceleg@gmail.com account, you can configure your own Gmail account to work with SMTP (Simple Mail Transfer Protocol).
 This is easiest with a personal Gmail account, because certain organization or university accounts may have restrictions on creating an app password (a requirement for SMTP configuration).

 > *Note: For non-Gmail accounts, more guidelines on SMTP configuration can be found [here](https://support.google.com/a/answer/176600?hl=en).*